Paul Raven (musician)

 Paul Vincent Raven (16 January 1961 – 20 October 2007) was an English bassist best known for his work in the post-punk group Killing Joke.
-He later played in the industrial music bands Prong, Ministry, and Zilch.
+He later played in the industrial music bands Prong, Ministry, Zilch, and briefly Godflesh.

 Biography

 Raven was born on 16 January 1961 in Wolverhampton, Staffordshire.
 He was the son of folk musician Jon Raven, and nephew of author Michael Raven.
 His early musical career included stints in Neon Hearts, who released three singles from 1977 to 1979 and the album Popular Music in 1979, and the short-lived 1982 glam rock band, Kitsch, which also included Rook Randle and Tyla, before he would go on to larger success with his band, Dogs D'Amour.
 In the summer of 1980 he played bass with the also short-lived Tony McPhee's Turbo.
 The band played a few gigs and recorded a three-track session for Capitol Radio.
 Turbo included Clive Brooks, the drummer with Tony McPhee's band the Groundhogs (1972–1975).

 Raven's big break came when he replaced original Killing Joke bassist Youth in mid-1982, just in time for the North American tour documented on the Ha! live EP and also in the photo book 'Land of Milk & Honey' which features previously unreleased photos by Tony Mottram (released January 2021).
 He was with the group through its most commercially successful period, appearing on the Fire Dances, Night Time and Brighter than a Thousand Suns albums, before leaving during the recording of 1988's Outside the Gate, rejoining in time for 1990's Extremities, Dirt & Various Repressed Emotions.

 After touring in support of this album, Killing Joke split up, with all members except lead vocalist Jaz Coleman going on to form Murder, Inc. in 1991, adding vocalist Chris Connelly.
 During this time, Raven also participated in Pigface, a project conceived by drummer Martin Atkins, which operated with a fluid change of differing musicians in their lineup.